Raiden (Mortal Kombat): Other media

-Raiden was played by James Remar in the 1997 sequel, Mortal Kombat: Annihilation.
+Raiden was played by James Remar in the 1997 sequel, Mortal Kombat Annihilation.
 He is much more involved in the action of the film, besting Shao Kahn and threatening to kill his generals in his first action scene.
 By consulting the Elder Gods, he sacrifices his immortality to reunite with Queen Sindel, closing Kahn's invasion of Earthrealm and violating the rules of Mortal Kombat.
-At the end of the film, Raiden is revealed as the brother of Shao Kahn and the son of Shinnok in the film's original storyline, which included both Raiden and Kahn sporting a dragon tattoo that was explained to be a family crest bestowed to his family's bloodline, and allowed its bearers to travel safely between realms.
-A fight scene he was planned to have with Sheeva was included in the shooting script, but it was eventually cut from the film; Raiden instead fought a pair of Saurians/Reptile clones (known in the promotion as "Raptors") while Sheeva died after being crushed by a falling cage.
 In the end, he became an Elder God in the place of his father.

 Jeffrey Meek played Raiden in the live-action series Mortal Kombat: Conquest.
 Unlike his film and game incarnations, this Raiden is far more upbeat, with a sarcastic personality making him less aloof toward humans.
 He was Kung Lao's mentor since childhood, and constantly reminds the young warrior of his duty to find new fighters to protect Earthrealm and to prepare for the next Mortal Kombat tournament.
 Meek also played Shao Kahn in the show and the final episode featured a stand off between both characters played by the same actor.

-Raiden was a regular in the 1996 animated series Mortal Kombat: Defenders of the Realm and was voiced by Clancy Brown (who had risen to fame portraying Christopher Lambert's nemesis in the 1986 movie Highlander).
-He was depicted in his Mortal Kombat II attire and retained the dry wit and sarcasm of his Conquest counterpart, clashing with Sonya and Jax in several episodes.
+Raiden was a main character in the 1996 animated series Mortal Kombat: Defenders of the Realm, and was voiced by Clancy Brown.